Learn About Investing By Watching These Movies

 Paul Giamatti in Too Big to Fail

-This HBO drama starring James Woods, William Hurt and Paul Giamatti offers a fascinating look at the idea that some corporations have become so large that their collapse would lead to widespread economic disaster.
+This HBO drama starring James Woods, William Hurt, and Paul Giamatti offers a fascinating look at the idea that some corporations have become so large that their collapse would lead to widespread economic disaster.

 When the mega-companies find themselves in trouble, the government must step in to provide a bailout, to keep the country’s economy from collapsing much to the fury of taxpayers.